reflex-dev/reflex-web/docs/wrapping-react/imports.md

 ### Import Types

-Sometimes the component is a default export from the module.
-For example in the `react-spline` library the `Spline` component is the default export, since there are no curly braces around the import.
+Sometimes the component is a default export from the module (meaning it doesn't require curly braces in the import statement).

 ```javascript
 import Spline from '@splinetool/react-spline';